diegocuruma/credits-on-site-wordpress/README.md

 Is just a plugin.

 ## Description
-Is just a plugin, when activated you will randomly see a <span>Credits of the site<span/> in the your footer.
+Is just a plugin, When activated you will see the <cite>Credits</cite> in the your footer.

 ## Installation